-ALLISON LEVINE, MA, LCSW
+ALLISON LEVINE, MA, LCSW, SEP

-Licensed Clinical Social Worker
+Licensed Clinical Social Worker and Somatic Experiencing Practitioner

 Certified Theraplay® Therapist and Supervisor

-Somatic Experiencing Practitioner in training
+Somatic Experiencing Practitioner

 Speaker Topics: